MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - The virtual network address space shouldn't overlap with on-premises network ranges.
 - Overlapping addresses can cause networks that can't be connected, and routing that doesn't work properly.
 - If networks overlap, you'll need to redesign the network.
-- If you absolutely can't redesign the network, network address translation (NAT) can help.
-But should be avoid or limited as much as possible.
+- If you absolutely can't redesign the network, network address translation (NAT) can help but should be avoided or limited as much as possible.

 **Learn more:**